rohanr24332-del/OMNIX/README.md

 ## Development

-Clone the repository:

 ```bash
 git clone https://github.com/rohanr-10/OMNIX.git
 ```

-Open the project in Android Studio and allow Gradle to synchronize dependencies.
+Open the project in Android Studio and synchronize the Gradle configuration.

 ---

 ## License

 This project is currently under active development.
-A license will be added prior to the first stable release.
+A license will be added before the first stable release.